jbeguna04/Energize/README.md

 ## Changelog
 ### Version 0.8.9 (Code: *89*, Released on: ***2013-04-11***) - [Changes][31]
 * Added support for Kelvin as a temperature in the drawn graph (requested feature)
+* Updated the library which is used for drawing the graphs
 * Minor bug fixes for the backup agent

 ### Version 0.8.8 (Code: *88*, Released on: ***2012-12-26***) - [Changes][30]